Chinalrandy/.github/CONTRIBUTING.md

 Before going any further, make sure you read the [code of conduct](CODE_OF_CONDUCT.md).

-> This guide uses `PROJECT-NAME` as a placeholder in code / command examples.
+> This guide uses `google account` as a placeholder in code / command examples.
 Replace it with the project name you're working on.

 #### Table Of Contents